Compliance 12 min read · Apr 28, 2026

 • 3 months late — another £100 penalty (£200 total)

-• 12 months late — a further 10% of the estimated tax (minimum £200)
+• 12 months late — a further 10% of any unpaid tax

 If your company files late three times in a row, the initial £100 penalties each increase to £500.
 That escalation is where small companies get hurt — a pattern of late filings turns minor penalties into a running bill.